JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS-with-Docker-Compose.md

 ### Check that it runs

 First visit the JATOS admin page: [https://localhost/jatos/admin](https://localhost/jatos/admin).
 There, check that all _Tests_ are OK.
-Also check that the _System Info_ and contains the configuration you intended.
+Also check that the _System Info_ contains the configuration you intended.

 Next, you can import a study (e.g. one from the [Example Studies](/Example-Studies)) and check if it runs well.
 Check, for example, that the result data appear in the results page.

-Last but not least: Check that all data are persistent: First, stop and remove the containers (but not the _volumes_!) with `docker compose -f compose.yaml down`.
+Last but not least: Check that all data are persisted: First, stop and remove the containers (but not the _volumes_!) with `docker compose -f compose.yaml down`.
 Then, restart the services with `docker compose -f compose.yaml up`.
 Now check that all studies and their result data are still there.

 ## Nginx configuration